Candidate & Committee Services

 Election Law 14-203(1)(i)(iii) states:

 “Nothing in this section shall be interpreted to require a candidate who retains funds raised during any previous election cycle to forfeit such funds.
-Funds raised during a previous election cycle may be retained and used by the candidate for the candidate’s campaign in the next election cycle but funds shall not qualify for satisfying the threshold for participating in the public campaign finance program established in this title nor shall they be eligible to be matched.”
+Funds raised during a previous election cycle may be retained and used by the candidate for the candidate’s campaign in the next election cycle, but funds shall not qualify for satisfying the threshold for participating in the public campaign finance program established in this title nor shall they be eligible to be matched.”

 Application/Certification

-In addition to registering a Type 1P authorized committee with NYSBOE, a participating candidate and treasurer are required to file a PCF-22 Application/Certification Form with the PCFB in order to become a participating candidate in the Program.
+In addition to registering a Type 1P authorized committee with NYSBOE, every participating candidate and treasurer are required to file a PCF-22 Application/Certification Form with the PCFB in order to become a participating candidate in the Program.

 Candidates and committees are encouraged to file their PCF-22 Application/Certification Form as soon as possible.
 The deadline for the PCF-22 Application/Certification Form is four months prior to the primary election for the office sought (even for candidates obtaining ballot access through the independent nomination process).
 Filing a PCF-22 Application/Certification Form after this deadline will render you ineligible for the Program.